YanjiaSun/A-B-Testing-Udacity/README.md

 #### Unused metrics:

   1. **Number of user-ids**: This is not a good invariant metric because it is expected to reduce as a result of the experiment.
-It is not a useful evaluation metric either because a lower number need not necessarily be a good sign unless partnered with other information, in which case the Gross conversion metric already covers this aspect (and more).
+It is an applicable evaluation metric because it would record the number of students continue past the free trial, but it's not the best metric because it's not normalized (and Gross Conversion would be better).

   2. **Retention**: This one is more tricky.
 It's not an invariant metric because it is expected to change, but it's not a good evaluation metric either because the magnitude of change is dependent on the variant number of user-ids (and hence related to Gross conversion).
 If an experiment has a lower number of user-ids but the same retention rate as the control, that means the *total number* of users passing the free trial is more in the control.
 Therefore, a higher retention rate could mean that the *a similar number* of users are passing the free trial, and hence is not precise in its meaning.
 A high retention rate could lead to both a lower, similar, or higher net conversion, depending on the gross conversion.
 Another way of looking at is that retention is simply net conversion divided by gross conversion, and hence does not provide any meaningful information.